alexdrone/Store/README.md

 # Store [![Swift](https://img.shields.io/badge/swift-5.1-orange.svg?style=flat)](#)
 <img src="https://raw.githubusercontent.com/alexdrone/Dispatch/master/docs/dispatch_logo_small.png" width=150 alt="Dispatch" align=right />

-A unidirectional, transactional, operation based,  multi-store for **SwiftUI**.
+An unidirectional, transactional, operation based,  multi-store for **SwiftUI**.

 ## Overview

-**Dispatch** is a [Flux](https://facebook.github.io/flux/docs/overview.html)-like implementation of the unidirectional data flow architecture in Swift.
-Flux applications have three major parts: the dispatcher, the stores, and the views.

-These should not be confused with Model-View-Controller.
-Controllers do exist in a Dispatch/Flux application, but they are controller-views — views often found at the top of the hierarchy that retrieve data from the stores and pass this data down to their children (views).

-Dispatch eschews MVC in favour of a unidirectional data flow.
+Store eschews MVC in favour of a unidirectional data flow.
 When a user interacts with a view, the view propagates an action through a central dispatcher, to the various stores that hold the application's data and business logic, which updates all of the views that are affected.

 This works especially well with *SwiftUI*'s declarative programming style, which allows the store to send updates without specifying how to transition views between states.